Skjeggy/dataing/2_semester/IKT204/Encapsulation and dencapsulatioon.md

 When a message travels down through the different layers, it gets information appended to it known as headers.
 This is known as encapsulation.
 When the message goes through the transport layer, the message gets transport-layer header information appended.
 This header together with the original message is what constitutes a transport-layer segment.
 The same happens when the segment goes through the network layer (forms a datagram), and when the datagram goes through the link layer (forms a frame).
 As the the now encapsulated message travels upwards through the layers en route to its destination, the headers are stripped off one by one.
 As for example a datagram moves from the network layer to the transport layer, the respective header is removed and the datagram becomes a segment.
 This process is called decapsulation.

+The packages typically contain two types of fields: the payload and the header field.
+The payload typically contains the packet from the layer above, while the header belongs to the current layer the packet is in.

+The reason why this is necessary in a layere d